Partnership Management Plan 2014-2019

 Since the plan was developed, fresh challenges have emerged, alongside new ideas on how to manage protected landscapes.
 We need to make sure these new challenges and opportunities influence how we and our partners focus our work over the next five years, so we are working with our partners to review the Plan and to produce a new 2019–24 Priority Action Plan.

-It will be ready to share in Autumn 2019 and will help us to decide, together, where we should focus our efforts over the next five years and how the South Downs National Park Authority and our partners will jointly deliver on these priorities.
+It will be ready to share in Spring 2020 and will help us to decide, together, where we should focus our efforts over the next five years and how the South Downs National Park Authority and our partners will jointly deliver on these priorities.

 Find out more about the Partnership Management Plan review.